bparanj/crystal/electronics/out-of-scope/blinking-led.md

 PENDING

-Move to out of scope folder.
-This is combining two things.
+See Blinking LED - AC in biz account to take screenshots This is combining two things.
 Half Wave Rectifier demonstrates the same concept clearly.

-PENDING

-See Blinking LED - AC in biz account to take screenshots

 The output wave form is not fully rectified, the upper cycle is reduced a bit.
 Remove the rectification part and only show the polarity?
 Polarity is already covered in 13.md